Escape from Self-Made Maze of Emotional Confusion

 Looking around at the state of the so called "human condition", no wonder that the road has been poetically named "A Road Less Travelled".
 No one around us is likely to tell us about it, everybody seemingly belonging to the same "headless chicken farm".

-Indeed, suffering folks will try anything under that sun except what appears to be the hardest thing to do - to pull themselves up by bootstraps, seeing themselves as responsible and even able to change it all.
-Everybody seems to be seeking solutions on the outside of the source of the problem - themselves, and their narrow field of consciousness which they refuse to expand.
+Indeed, suffering folks will try anything under that sun except what appears to be the hardest thing to do---to pull themselves up by bootstraps, seeing themselves as responsible, and even able to change it all.
+Everybody seems to be seeking solutions on the outside of the source of the problem---ourselves, and our narrow field of consciousness which we refuse to expand.

-Like a kid who is hard to wake up for school, we are hard to wake up for our school of life, rather covering our heads with a pillow of a comfort zone and continue with our little nightmare that we sometimes dare to call our "living".
+Like a kid who is hard to wake up for school, we are hard to wake up for our school of life, rather covering our heads with a pillow of a comfort zone to continue with our little nightmare that we sometimes dare to call our "life".

 All of Our Own Make

 We are so conditioned by the society to play victims of someone else's doing.
-At times it may seem like a whole world of seen and unseen irritants is against us - from those microscopic pathogens and pollution all the way to the threat of a world war or a huge asteroid colliding with our planet.
+At times it may seem like a whole world of seen and unseen irritants is against us---from those microscopic pathogens and pollution all the way to the threat of a world war or a huge asteroid colliding with our planet.
+Those alarmists sounding like the most convincing human breed.

-It's always something "outside of ourselves" that seems to be threatening to our ass - so what a relief it is when we stop seeing ourselves at the receiving end of all that to notice how we have been the cause of it all along.
+It's always something "outside of ourselves" that seems to be threatening to our ass ---so, what a relief it is when we stop seeing ourselves at the receiving end of all that to notice how we have been the cause of it all along!
+No dragons to slay, no demons to exorcise either.

 If we could believe even one bit that there is something like the "Law of Attraction", then even our "bad luck" and unfavorable circumstances would turn out to be of our own make.
 But we don't have to, if that's too much of a speculation for our intellectual taste.